x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/unified-messaging-exchange-2013-help.md

 ## New features

 Unified Messaging (UM) was first introduced in Microsoft Exchange Server 2007 and was also available in Exchange 2010.
 The Unified Messaging feature set in Exchange 2013 is similar to previous versions of Exchange.
 However, new features have been added and there have been architectural changes.
 Unified Messaging is now considered a component or sub feature of the voice-related features that are offered in Exchange 2013.
-The term *Unified Messaging* is still widely used in Exchange Management Shell cmdlets and UM-related services, and all Unified Messaging components (including dial plans, auto attendants, UM mailbox policies, and UM IP gateways) along with the ability to manage those UM components, are located within the Unified Messaging node in the navigation pane of the Exchange Administration Center (EAC).
+The term *Unified Messaging* is still widely used in Exchange Management Shell cmdlets and UM-related services, and all Unified Messaging components (including dial plans, auto attendants, UM mailbox policies, and UM IP gateways) along with the ability to manage those UM components, are located within the Unified Messaging node in the navigation pane of the Exchange admin center (EAC).

 The following topics are gateways to information about new or enhanced features found in Exchange 2013 Unified Messaging: